From £80,4959

 7

 Prices for the standard Panamera start at £82,500, before you get acquainted with Porsche’s famously extensive options list.
 It wouldn’t suit a typical Toyota Corolla buyer, but I love that Porsche still lets you spec your car exactly how you want it.
-After a bit of a play with the configurator, I ended up at £100,000, which isn’t a great deal more than what you will pay for a similarly equipped Audi S7 (which has a diesel V6) or BMW 840i (a petrol straight six).
+After a bit of a play with the configurator, we ended up at £100,000, which isn’t a great deal more than you'll pay for a similarly equipped Audi S7 (which has a diesel V6) or BMW 840i (a petrol straight six).

-The Turbo starts at £141,400 and you’ll need an extra £6978 for the Active Ride suspension.
+The Turbo starts at £141,400 and you’ll need an extra £6978 for Porsche Active Ride suspension.
 That’s quite a bit more than the Audi RS7, but that’s due for replacement relatively soon.
-Mercedes and BMW have yet to reveal prices for the newly hybridised AMG E-Class and M5.
+Mercedes and BMW have yet to reveal prices for the newly hybridised Mercedes-AMG E-Class and M5.

 VERDICT

-The standard Panamera, though, is an excellent sports saloon that still offers a six-cylinder petrol engine and manages to combine genuine driving engagement with impressive ride comfort.
+The Porsche Panamera is an excellent sports saloon that still offers a good choice of petrol and hybrid engines and it manages to combine genuine driving engagement with impressive ride comfort.
 Does it matter that the interior has been cheapened slightly (but also made more practical)?
-A little, sure, but it’s easy to overlook on a car that has almost no serious rivals left, does everything else so well and would be hugely enjoyable every day.
+A little, sure, but it’s easy to overlook on a car that has almost no serious rivals left, does everything else so well, and would be hugely enjoyable every day.

 Illya Verpraet